Our Team

 Paralegal

 Kylah is currently in her third year of a Bachelor of Laws and Bachelor of Arts (Criminology) at Macquarie University.
 She has received the Highest Achiever award in multiple units, and her written papers have been published as exemplars for other students.
-Kylah has competed in various mooting competitions across NSW universities, and she is actively involved in student governance and advocacy within the criminology discipline.
+In 2026, Kylah was awarded the Jennifer Barton Memorial Law Scholarship in recognition of her academic achievement and commitment to social justice.
+She has competed in various mooting competitions across NSW universities and is a co-founder and executive member of the Macquarie University Criminology Society, established in 2025.

 Stormy